sofieff/mini-comp-DSR/README.md

 ## Solution Overview

-This solution implements a [briefly mention the core model(s) used, e.g.,
-rnadom forest to predict dengue fever incidence.
+This solution implements a among others random forest to predict dengue fever incidence.

 Key components of the solution include: